ria-ahyoung/medium-trends-daily/readme.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-Ever Wondered How That Image Upload Button on the Internet Works- Episode 1 of Breaking Down… - <a href="https://javascript.plainenglish.io/ever-wondered-how-that-image-upload-button-on-the-internet-works-episode-1-of-breaking-down-da02e0805f45?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React2Shell: How One Flaw Unleashed a Global Storm of Spies, Miners, and Malware - <a href="https://meetcyber.net/react2shell-how-one-flaw-unleashed-a-global-storm-of-spies-miners-and-malware-2c21f8a57569?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Bikash Roy`**
+✍️ **posted by `Tech Security`**

-<blockquote>Well, we all use that one-click button on social media to upload an image with our post.
+<blockquote>The Perfect Digital Storm
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on MeetCyber »</blockquote>

 <h3>2.
-The Complete Guide to Finding and Removing Unused Dependencies in Your Project - <a href="https://medium.com/@ittarek551/the-complete-guide-to-finding-and-removing-unused-dependencies-in-your-project-2cd8aa4643c9?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `MD Tariqul Islam`**

-<blockquote>Every developer has been there.
-You install a package to test something, decide not to use it, and forget to remove it.
-Six months later…
-Continue reading on Medium »</blockquote>

-<h3>3.
-File Uploads in React with Node.js and Multer Backend - <a href="https://javascript.plainenglish.io/file-uploads-in-react-with-node-js-and-multer-backend-d003399509c8?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next.js Layouts and Nested Routes — A Simplified Guide - <a href="https://javascript.plainenglish.io/next-js-layouts-and-nested-routes-a-simplified-guide-d6577f9f42b2?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Didin Jamaludin`**
+✍️ **posted by `Akiko Kawai`**

-<blockquote>Uploading files is a common requirement in modern web applications.
-From profile pictures and documents to product images and media…
+<blockquote>“Once you understand layouts and nested routes, your Next.js app structure finally makes sense.” 😌
 Continue reading on JavaScript in Plain English »</blockquote>

+<h3>3. ️ Image Optimization in Next.js — How and Why It Works - <a href="https://javascript.plainenglish.io/%EF%B8%8F-image-optimization-in-next-js-how-and-why-it-works-258d81ae4b92?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Akiko Kawai`**

+<blockquote>“A slow website is often just… unoptimized images.” 😅
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>4.
-Tailwind CSS doesn’t solve any problems but why developers still love it - <a href="https://medium.com/@basit.miyanjee/tailwind-css-workflow-in-react-and-nextjs-project-2e09b876af2c?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Hire React Developers for Your Enterprise: All You Need to Know - <a href="https://medium.com/@bde_31397/how-to-hire-react-developers-for-your-enterprise-all-you-need-to-know-3b866a1514bc?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Abdul Basit`**
+✍️ **posted by `Declone Labs`**

-<blockquote>How I organize tailwind CSS in React and Next.js projects, sharing my step by step workflow for faster and better developer experience
+<blockquote>Market Trends And Industry Insights Conclusion
 Continue reading on Medium »</blockquote>

 <h3>5.
-React & CSS in 2026: Best Styling Approaches Compared - <a href="https://medium.com/@imranmsa93/react-css-in-2026-best-styling-approaches-compared-d5e99a771753?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building OsirisTV #4 — Implementing the Home Screen with Grid Navigation - <a href="https://medium.com/@thanhcongns2212/building-osiristv-4-implementing-the-home-screen-with-grid-navigation-6f5f906b2581?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `ImranMSA`**
+✍️ **posted by `Thanhcongns`**

-<blockquote>Every few years, the React community circles back to the same question, dressed in new clothes: What’s the best way to style a React app…
+<blockquote>When users open a SmartTV app, you have less than 5 seconds to earn their attention.
 Continue reading on Medium »</blockquote>

-<h3>6.
-Next.js at the Speed of Bun: Why the Runtime Finally Matters - <a href="https://javascript.plainenglish.io/next-js-at-the-speed-of-bun-why-the-runtime-finally-matters-5d974a785bce?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Pardeep Kashyap`**

-<blockquote>For a long time, I believed performance in a Next.js app was mostly about React optimization, code-splitting, caching, and infrastructure…
-Continue reading on JavaScript in Plain English »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-From Legacy React to Next.js: A Migration Story (With All the Pain Points) - <a href="https://medium.com/@soheiln1234/from-legacy-react-to-next-js-a-migration-story-with-all-the-pain-points-b05738862a3d?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building Micro-Frontends with Next.js (Without Regretting It Later) - <a href="https://medium.com/@prasanth.radhakrishnan_39911/building-micro-frontends-with-next-js-without-regretting-it-later-c645b99454d5?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Soheil Nikroo`**
+✍️ **posted by `Prasanth Radhakrishnan`**

-<blockquote>How we modernized our dynamic landing page system, battled caching demons, and lived to tell the tale.
+<blockquote>Micro-frontends are one of those ideas that sound amazing at first glance.
 Continue reading on Medium »</blockquote>

 <h3>2.
-Got the Next.js Security Alert?
-Complete Breakdown of CVE-2025–66478 - <a href="https://medium.com/@jyotijoshi242003/got-the-next-js-security-alert-complete-breakdown-of-cve-2025-66478-8640d422bffd?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jyoti Joshi`**

-<blockquote>In December 2025, the Next.js team issued a critical security advisory that quickly caught the attention of developers worldwide.
-Many…
-Continue reading on Medium »</blockquote>

-<h3>3.
-Building BioLens at HackXios: A Privacy-First AI Healthcare Assistant with Kiro - <a href="https://medium.com/@chaudhariprathamesh22/building-biolens-at-hackxios-a-privacy-first-ai-healthcare-assistant-with-kiro-2b0cffe3596e?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Prathamesh Chaudhari`**

-<blockquote>Hackathons are intense, fast-paced, and often chaotic — but they’re also where some of the most impactful ideas are born.
-Continue reading on Medium »</blockquote>

-<h3>4.
-Next.js API Series (Part-5): Handling Dynamic Routes & Params in Next.js APIs - <a href="https://javascript.plainenglish.io/next-js-api-series-part-5-handling-dynamic-routes-params-in-next-js-apis-581d72c99f74?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next.js API Series (Part-6): Connecting a Database to Next.js APIs (MongoDB Example) - <a href="https://javascript.plainenglish.io/next-js-api-series-part-6-connecting-a-database-to-next-js-apis-mongodb-example-e867f06bb57f?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `NextCodeTech`**

-<blockquote>Until now in this Next.js API Series, we’ve built static API routes and handled all major HTTP methods — GET, POST, PUT, and DELETE.
+<blockquote>Until now in this Next.js API Series, we’ve learned how to:
-But…
 Continue reading on JavaScript in Plain English »</blockquote>

+<h3>3. #40: The Next.js and React.js Weekly Newsletter (31 Dec 2025) - <a href="https://medium.com/nextjs/40-the-next-js-and-react-js-weekly-newsletter-31-dec-2025-2b6b90889272?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Rajdeep Singh`**

+<blockquote>Check out the quality of tutorials and articles published related to React.js, Next.js, and TypeScript on the internet this week.
+Continue reading on Nextjs »</blockquote>

+<h3>4. ⚡ Next.js 15 & The Future of Full-Stack React: Deep Dive into Advanced Concepts - <a href="https://medium.com/@beenakumawat002/next-js-15-the-future-of-full-stack-react-deep-dive-into-advanced-concepts-fce899cc257b?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Elizabeth ✨`**

+<blockquote>Next.js has evolved from a simple SSR framework into the full-stack backbone of the modern web.
+Continue reading on Medium »</blockquote>

 <h3>5.
-The Complete Guide to Finding and Removing Unused Dependencies in Your Project - <a href="https://medium.com/@ittarek551/the-complete-guide-to-finding-and-removing-unused-dependencies-in-your-project-2cd8aa4643c9?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Get your PWA done for NextJS 16 app without hassle - <a href="https://medium.com/@navindu.social/get-your-pwa-done-for-nextjs-16-app-without-hassle-9b3758186254?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `MD Tariqul Islam`**
+✍️ **posted by `Navindu Sachintha`**

-<blockquote>Every developer has been there.
-You install a package to test something, decide not to use it, and forget to remove it.
-Six months later…
+<blockquote>In a production situation you will how irritating it to use a deprecated node module.
+So, when we looked into making PWA (Progressive Web…
 Continue reading on Medium »</blockquote>

 <h3>6.
-Are We Asking Too Much Of React?
-A Look at RSC, Security, and Complexity - <a href="https://medium.com/@funmmy565/are-we-asking-too-much-of-react-a-look-at-rsc-security-and-complexity-773884d870b6?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Stop Breaking the Build: A Production-Ready Guide to Husky and Git Hooks - <a href="https://medium.com/@boluwatifeajose/stop-breaking-the-build-a-production-ready-guide-to-husky-and-git-hooks-373054f57d2b?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Funmilayo Fayemi `**
+✍️ **posted by `Boluwatife Ajose`**

-<blockquote>If you’re reading this, you’re probably a developer — likely a frontend one, and you’ve probably felt how complex modern React…
+<blockquote>As a self-taught developer, I often encountered situations where my commits or pull requests (PRs) broke the application, even though…
 Continue reading on Medium »</blockquote>

 <h3>7.
-Using Zustand for State Management in Next.js (Better Than Redux?) - <a href="https://meetpan1048.medium.com/using-zustand-for-state-management-in-next-js-better-than-redux-9ef6077119b7?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next.js Layouts and Nested Routes — A Simplified Guide - <a href="https://javascript.plainenglish.io/next-js-layouts-and-nested-routes-a-simplified-guide-d6577f9f42b2?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Meet`**
+✍️ **posted by `Akiko Kawai`**

-<blockquote>How I simplified state management in my Next.js apps using Zustand
+<blockquote>“Once you understand layouts and nested routes, your Next.js app structure finally makes sense.” 😌
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

-<h3>8.
-How to Master Next.js in 2026: 15+ Advanced Techniques Senior Devs Can’t Ignore - <a href="https://medium.com/@hashbyt/nextjs-advanced-techniques-2026-93e09f1c728d?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>8. ️ Image Optimization in Next.js — How and Why It Works - <a href="https://javascript.plainenglish.io/%EF%B8%8F-image-optimization-in-next-js-how-and-why-it-works-258d81ae4b92?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Hashbyt | AI-First Frontend & UI/UX SaaS Partner`**
+✍️ **posted by `Akiko Kawai`**

-<blockquote>Unlock cutting-edge patterns, performance tricks, and SEO-smart rendering strategies every pro must know before your rivals do.
+<blockquote>“A slow website is often just… unoptimized images.” 😅
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>9.
-Tailwind CSS doesn’t solve any problems but why developers still love it - <a href="https://medium.com/@basit.miyanjee/tailwind-css-workflow-in-react-and-nextjs-project-2e09b876af2c?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Abdul Basit`**

-<blockquote>How I organize tailwind CSS in React and Next.js projects, sharing my step by step workflow for faster and better developer experience
-Continue reading on Medium »</blockquote>

-<h3>10.
-Incremental Static Regeneration (ISR) with Next.js: The Best of Both Worlds - <a href="https://medium.com/@sapanrajdev/incremental-static-regeneration-isr-with-next-js-the-best-of-both-worlds-f368375c83c6?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why I Ditched Sanity CMS for MDX (And Never Looked Back) - <a href="https://medium.com/@akshaygupta.live/why-i-ditched-sanity-cms-for-mdx-and-never-looked-back-78b3174f6e56?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sapan Rajdev`**
+✍️ **posted by `Akshay Gupta`**

-<blockquote>Modern web development often forces a difficult trade-off:
+<blockquote>“Simplicity is the ultimate sophistication.” — Leonardo da Vinci
 Continue reading on Medium »</blockquote>

 <br/>